DV

 What is the difference between SCHD and VYM?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks FTSE High Dividend Yield Index.
 They are issued by Schwab and Vanguard respectively.

 Can I hold both SCHD and VYM?